 Plant markers help you remember where you planted what.
 This guide should help you figure out the right marker for your garden.

-What is a Plant Marker?
+What Is a Plant Marker?

 A plant marker is a sign or label placed in the soil or ground to indicate the presence of a certain plant.
 These are used either to mark the location of ungerminated seeds or to label existing and matured plants that can be difficult to recognize.
+Just like markers, there are plant tags that can be used to store information about a plant.

-Why Is It Important to Have a Plant Marker?
+Why Is It Important To Have a Plant Marker?

 You’ll know where your seeds are